Predator: Killer of Killers: Music

 Benjamin Wallfisch serves as the film's composer, marking his first composition for an animated film.
 The soundtrack was released on June 6, 2025.

 Release

+Streaming

 Predator: Killer of Killers was released on June 6, 2025, on Hulu and Disney+ and outside of the United States via the Star hub.
 On July 25, 2025, an extended ending was added to the film which features the return of Arnold Schwarzenegger as Dutch Schaefer and Danny Glover as Mike Harrigan.

 Reception

 Viewership

 Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, reported that Predator: Killer of Killers was the top streaming film on Hulu the day following its release on the platform.
 JustWatch, a guide to streaming content with access to data from more than 45 million users around the world, estimated that Predator: Killer of Killers was the third most-streamed film in the U.S. from June 9–15.